 Today, the school enrolls approximately 385 students and operates across a two-building campus totaling nearly 80,000 square feet.
 We’re known for attracting outstanding faculty and practitioners and for training and mentoring undergraduate and graduate special education teachers of exceptional caliber.

-We’re proud to say that after more than fifty years, Michael’s and Siegel-Herzog’s vision has grown from an idea about a school that could help children with learning differences to one that has touched nearly 3,000 children.
+We’re proud to say that after more than fifty years, Michael’s and Siegel-Herzog’s vision has grown from an idea about a school that could help children with learning differences to one that has touched thousands of children.